ethereum-optimism/community-hub/src/docs/governance/howto-delegate.md

 ### Why Delegate?

-Participating in governance of the Optimism Token House will require a serious time commitment.
+Participating in governance of the Optimism Token House can require a serious time commitment.
-For this reason, we will strongly encourage people to delegate the voting power of their OP tokens to a community member who has explicitly volunteered to play an active role in Token House governance.
+For this reason, people are able to delegate the voting power of their OP tokens to a community member who has explicitly volunteered to play an active role in Token House governance.
 These volunteers are called delegates.

+If you do not wish to delegate your voting power to a representative, you will still need to delegate *to yourself* in order to vote.

 ### How do I delegate my votes to a representative?